 And really, that’s just a snapshot.
 You also have the option of doing nothing at all, floating at a sandbar or laying back on a beach in the shade of a palm tree.

 1. History of Diving Museum

-Though it’s only been open for slightly more than a decade, the History of Diving Museum has amassed an impressive collection of items relating to humankind’s exploration of the sea.
+Opened in 2005, the History of Diving Museum has amassed an impressive collection of items relating to humankind’s exploration of the sea.